-State that is unable to exercise its fundamental sovereign power.
+While the Kerch Strait Incident is a real-world example, one can also envisage similar situations in the South China Sea, given the current state of affairs between the Philippines and China.
+Similarly, one can envisage a scenario involving the military of a great power State conducting operations within the territory of a failed or failing State that is unable to exercise its fundamental sovereign power.
 In situations like these, existing legal frameworks like IHRL would potentially impose unworkable limitations on detention by imposing requirements such as the timely access to legal counsel, notice, and filing of specified charges discussed above.
 Such limitations would be unworkable in a conflict scenario on a remote island, for instance, and could drive actors to either ignore their obligations under international law or to claim legitimacy through sophistry.

 Either outcome arguably brings the validity of the international legal order into question through malicious misuse of international law to bolster illegal actions.
-Security Detention, the practice of temporarily removing personal liberties to ensure the safety of the State in a crisis scenario, would also not cover such detention, sits requirement for judicial oversight would be impractical in an evolving military operation, particularly those operations conducted in international territory or those being conducted in a failing State where there is no access to a functioning governmental body to provide such security detention authorization.
+160 Security Detention, the practice of temporarily removing personal liberties to ensure the safety of the State in a crisis scenario, would also not cover such detention, 161 as its requirement for judicial oversight 162 would be impractical in an